 Red

 Red is a passionate color associated with both violence and love.
-As the color of fire and blood, this hue is deeply connected to the human experience.
-It also has a physical effect — red increases metabolism, respiration rates and blood pressure.
-Red dye is made from cochineal insects.
+This hue is deeply connected to the human experience as the color of fire and blood.
+It also has a physical effect — red increases metabolism, respiration rates, and blood pressure.
+The primary raw material for red dye is cochineal insects.

 Orange